gagankishoreint-glitch/Off-Radar/README.md

-# Off-Radar 🌌
+# Off-Radar
 A clean, block-based workspace with real-world career context for students.

 Live: https://off-radar.vercel.app/

 ---

-## 🚨 Problem Statement — The Hidden Cost of Career Decisions
+##  Problem Statement — The Hidden Cost of Career Decisions:

 Every year, students accept internships and job offers based on CTC numbers, brand names, or peer pressure — without reliable insight into what those roles actually involve in day-to-day reality.